vegaprotocol/documentation/docs/node-operators/setup_validator.md

 ```

 #### Using a keystore account file
-You can either import an existing keystore (see how to create them [using geth](https://geth.ethereum.org/docs/getting-started)) using the following command:
+You can either import an existing keystore or create a new one.
+(Learn how to create a keystore [using geth](https://geth.ethereum.org/docs/getting-started))

+Import an existing keystore using the following command:
 ```
 vega nodewallet import --chain=ethereum --home="path/to/home" --wallet-passphrase-file="file/containing/account/passphrase" --wallet-path="path/to/wallet"
 ```

-Or use the following command to create a new one and save it in the nodewallet:
+Or use the following command to create a new keystore and save it in the node wallet:
 ```
 vega nodewallet generate --chain=ethereum --home="path/to/home" --wallet-passphrase-file="file/containing/account/passphrase"
 ```

 #### Vega wallet

-We recommend you use an isolated key, for information on how to isolate vega wallet keys see [here](../tools/vega-wallet/cli-wallet/latest/guides/isolate-keys.md):
+We recommend you use an isolated key.

+Read the guide on how to isolate Vega wallet keys: [Isolate keys]((../tools/vega-wallet/cli-wallet/latest/guides/isolate-keys.md)

+Give the node access to the key using the following command:
 ```
 vega nodewallet import --chain=vega --home="path/to/home" --wallet-passphrase-file="file/containing/account/passphrase" --wallet-path="path/to/wallet"
 ```

-Alternatively you can also create a new wallet and save it in the nodewallet:
+Alternatively you can create a new Vega wallet and save it in the node wallet:
 ```
 vega nodewallet generate --chain=vega --home="path/to/home" --wallet-passphrase-file="file/containing/account/passphrase"
 ```

 :::info
-You can verify the informations save in your nodewallet using the following command:
+You can verify the information saved in your node wallet using the following command:
 ```
 vega nodewallet show
 ```
 :::

-### Configure the ethereum node address
+### Configure the Ethereum node address
-Each vega validator node needs to be connected to an ethereum node.
-This allow the node to verify that event happened on ethereum (e.g: a deposit or a withdrawal).
+Each Vega validator node needs to be connected to an Ethereum node.
+This allows the Vega node to verify that an event happened on Ethereum (e.g: a deposit or a withdrawal).

-Set the ethereum node address in the vega configuration (`path/to/home/config/node/config.toml`):
+Set the Ethereum node address in the Vega configuration (`path/to/home/config/node/config.toml`):
 ```Toml
 [NodeWallet]
   Level = "Info"